Share This :

 Attention to Detail

 Rowing is all about attention to detail.
-Unlike other sports with different rules, strategies, and equipment as an athlete ages, the sport of rowing doesn’t change from your first stroke to your last.
+Unlike other sports with different rules, strategies and equipment as athletes age, rowing doesn’t change from your first stroke to your last.
 Rowers learn how to commit to self-improvement with every stroke and practice.
 Schoolwork will be easy after a season or two of diligent practice.

 Rowing isn’t a game.
 You have to love and value hard work to be a good rower and these are the kinds of people the sport attracts.
 Every practice encourages each athlete to learn how hard he or she can push him or herself.